alexdaffern/free-genai-bootcamp-2025/sentence-constructor/deepseek/prompt.md

 ### Clues
-- try and provide a non-nested bulleted list
+- provide a non-nested bulleted list
-- talk about the vocab but try to leave out the finnish words because the student can refer to the vocab table.
+- talk about the vocab but try to leave out the Finnish words because the student can refer to the vocab table.
-- Make sure clues arent repetetive and that they work together
+- Make sure clues aren't repetitive and that they work together
-- For addessive cases make sure lla, ssa, llä are correct and only mentioned in one line
+- For adessive cases make sure lla, ssa, llä are correct and only mentioned in one line